-Compared to other countries, the US Presidential Election seems a long drawn-out process with campaigns running over a year.
+The US Presidential Election seems like a long, drawn-out process, with campaigns running over a year compared to other countries.
 Over the course of the year, the parties would have their state primaries and caucuses leading up to a single Presidential candidate being elected for each party.

-In short, primaries are a party event.
+To begin briefly, primaries are a party event.
 The RNC (Republican National Committee) and the DNC (Democratic National Committee) organize and run their primary elections.
-The Federal Election Committee merely oversee these events to ensure no fraud occurs.
+The Federal Election Committee merely oversees these events to ensure no fraud occurs.

 This is not the only variation between a campaign for a primary election and a general election campaign.
-Below are some general terms to be aware of when it comes to presidential elections, and major ways campaigns differ between the primaries and the general run.
+Below are some general terms to be aware of when it comes to presidential primary vs. general elections and the major ways campaigns differ between them.
+Read on.